danielharrell/LectFall2015/Question.md

 a question to think about, once we grasp, and can ponder, what the question is asking about.

-## Part One

 But perhaps there *is* something left to think about.
 For while questions may be invisible in one sense, they are altogether visible in another.
-We give questions their own punctuation mark; their own syntax; their own intonation;
+After all, we give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb, making a question something I *ask*, rather than simply something I say.
+It even sounds odd, off, to say that questions are said, rather than asked.
+But what is it, then, that makes asking different from saying?
+What did I just do, for example, in raising a question about this difference rather than making an assertion about it?
+And what makes my question about it different from my answer about it, if I had some answer to give?

+And *do* I
+have any answer to give?
+I ask this last question, because I confess I can't make up my mind about the lecture to follow, and what to make of where it goes.
+(Outline two parts of lecture in light of two questions, and a kind of answer to the question. in terms of paradox, but say I don't know whether I resolve the paradox or merely deepen the paradox.)

+what come to
-and even their own verb---as if asking a question were something different from speaking a sentence, rather than an example of it.
-And there does seem something different about questions, and even puzzling, when we compare them to other kinds of sentence; and in particular, to the kind of sentence we use to answer questions.
+think of it, *do* I have any answer to give? this difference? *asking* about this difference he difference between asking something and saying something, taking a statement I might have made, about how there *is* something different between asking something and saying something, the difference between asking something and saying something can become puzzling. it isn't so clear what makes asking something different from saying something.
+We seemingly go out of our way, then, to distinguish questions fromwe consider questions It's as if asking a question were something different from speaking a sentence, rather than an example of it.
+And in my lecture tonight, I want to focus our attention on one seeming difference bet, that I think is puzzling, and even paradoxical.  there *is* something different about questions, and puzzling.
+Or so I want , when we compare them to other kinds of sentence; and in particular, to the kind of sentence we use to answer questions.
 Suppose I ask you: What did you have for lunch?
 And suppose you answer: I had pasta for lunch.
 It is easy enough to tell what *you* are saying in your answer: namely, that you had pasta for lunch.
 But it is not so easy to tell what *I* am saying in my question.
 I am certainly not saying that you had *what* for lunch, as if the word "what" were the name of a food.
-And I am not even saying that you had *whatever* for lunch, as if the word "what" pointed vaguely to your lunch, rather than precisely.
+And I am not even saying that you had *whatever* for lunch, as if the word "what" pointed vaguely to your lunch, rather than exactly.
+It is tempting to think I am not saying anything, because I am asking something.
 (But I can't be said to be saying nothing...)
 Saying is speaking rather than being silent, and both question and answer are about what you had for lunch.
+Speaking about your lunch, but in the one case saying what it is, and in the other case asking what it is.
+But the puzzle is: what is this difference?

+Later link pointing to ignorance, or absence: how is this possible?
+Then move on to why is there something rather than nothing.
+How can we point to absence?

 (Note later that descriptions, not pointing, exclude sense in which the description can be about me.)
 Link to